federicomaffei/instagram/README.md

 Pizzagram
 ====================

-This application, built during week 9 and 10 at [Makers Academy](http://www.makersacademy.com), has the puropse of recreating the famous social media Instagram, with a slight Pizza flavor.
+This application, built during week 9 and 10 at [Makers Academy](http://www.makersacademy.com), has the purpose of recreating the famous social media Instagram, with a slight Pizza flavor.
 It's reachable on [Heroku](http://pizzagrams.herokuapp.com/).
 This project has enhanced my knowledge of more advanced Rails topics:

 * Uploading and processing images using Paperclip, hosting via Amazon S3
 * Managing secret information (e.g. private keys)